nio-blocks/attribute_selector/README.md

 AttributeSelector
 =================
 The AttributeSelector block is used to whitelist or blacklist incoming signal attributes.
-The block will alter the signal based on which attributes are allowed and emit the modified signal.
+Whitelisted attributes will be included in or blacklisted attributes will be excluded from the outgoing signal.

 Properties
 ----------
-- **attributes**: Incoming signal attributes to ignore or allow depending on whether whitelist or blacklist is chosen as the Selector Mode.
+- **attributes**: Incoming signal attributes to either include or exclude, depending on whether whitelist or blacklist is chosen as the **selector mode**.
 - **mode**: Specify whitelist or blacklist behavior.

 Inputs